THE BEST MARKETING STRATEGY PLAN TEMPLATE IN 2020 – WORD DOCUMENT

 - Conversion Optimisation Strategy.
 Define tools and optimisation methodology to ensure you are consistently reducing the gap between enquiries/visits and successful transactions.
 Here you might define that you want to optimise key landing pages on a specific time frame and use a/b testing methodology in favour on multi-variable testing.

-- Distribution Strategy.
 Here you have to define how customers will buy from you.
-You will define here whether customers will buy from you via online shop or physical shop or via a set of distributors, resellers, partners, retailers and other distribution methods.
+You will define here whether customers will buy from you via the online shop or physical shop or via a set of distributors, resellers, partners, retailers and other distribution methods.

-- Referral Strategy.
 It is fundamentally important for any business to define strategies (growth hacking) to incentivise existing customers to bring extra new customers to your business.
 Here you will list what a “referral program” will look like and schedule activities to increase referrals from customers.
-Image every new customer refers on average two customers a day.
+Imagine every new customer refers on average of two customers a day.
 You will have here a “growth hacking” machine!
 To do this, you have to have a formalised referral strategy.
-In this section you will determine when your brand will ask customers for referrals, and what reward you will be offering.
+In this section, you will determine when your brand will ask customers for referrals, and what reward you will be offering.

-- Join Ventures and or Partnerships.
-In this section, you will write down any agreements, partnerships or join ventures you have or you are planning to help reach new customers or better monetise existing customers.
-You might find complementary brands – services or products – that could be quite lucrative to partner with as they might have an established customer base that you could tap into at a very affordable prices.
+In this section, you will write down any agreements, partnerships or joint ventures you have or you are planning to help reach new customers or better monetise existing customers.
+You might find complementary brands – services or products – that could be quite lucrative to partner with as they might have an established customer base that you could tap into at very affordable prices.
 Think about what customers buy before, during and/or after they buy from your company.
 The companies who sell these products and/or services could be great partners.
 Document such companies in this section of your marketing plan and then reach out to try to secure them.

 Your marketing team should be actively involved in the production and tracking of all the elements committed in your marketing plan.
 Assigning responsibilities in advance will clear up any questions to make sure everyone is on the same page.